 Though seemingly simple, anyone who has ever tried a push-up knows that they can be quite challenging at first.
-Here are my top tips to master the basic push-up and meet your fitness goals.
+Here's how to do push-ups, step-by-step, so you master this basic exercise and meet your fitness goals.

 Maintaining good form in any exercise is essential.
 Correct form prevents injuries and guarantees that you target the correct muscles.
 Here’s a breakdown to help you execute a basic push-up correctly:

 Begin with hands placed directly under shoulders and feet slightly wider than hip-width distance apart on the floor.

 Step legs behind with feet together and toes curled under, then lift hips up and keep chest in front of hands.

 Tense every muscle in body to form a straight line from head through to heel, and maintain this line throughout.

 Lower chest to touch floor.
 Always aim to go as low as you can, as to access your full range of motion.